j354374/fed-scripting/assignment1/assignment1-readme.md

 ```

 Unforuntately it appears the typeof code isn't working for us either but we can actually check the validation in HTML.
-We change:
+We change line 22 of index.html as follows:

 ```
+<input type="number" id="fancynumber" name="fancynumber" min="1" max="50"><br>

 ```